Nambaseking01/Scratch-Ultimate-Coding-Shop/.github/ISSUE_TEMPLATE/repository-question.md

 ---
 name: Repository question
 about: Ask a question about this repository!
-title: '[Question]'
+title: "[Question]"
-labels: 'question'
+labels: question
-assignees: 'Nambaseking01'
+assignees: Nambaseking01

 ---